jbcodeforce/eda-studies/docs/event-storming/index.md

 #### Step 8: Looking forward with insight storming

-In event atorming for Event Driven Architecture (EDA) solutions it is helpful to include an additional method step at this point identifying useful predictive analytics insights.
+In event storming for Event Driven Architecture (EDA) solutions it is helpful to include an additional method step at this point identifying useful predictive analytics insights.

 Insights storming extends the basic methodology by looking forward and considering what if you could know in advance that an event is going to occur.
 How would this change your actions, and what would you do in advance of that event actually happening?
 You can think of insight storming as extending the analysis to **Derived Events**.
 Rather than being the factual recording of a past event, a derived event is a forward-looking or predictive event, that is, "this event is probably going to happen at some time in the next n hours”.

 By using this forward-looking insight combined with the known business data from earlier events,   human actors and event triggering policies can make better decisions about how to react to new events as they occur.
 Insight storming amounts to asking workshop participants the question: "What data would be helpful at each event trigger to assist the human user or automated event triggering policy make the best possible decision of how and when to act?"

 An important motivation that drives the use of an event-driven architecture is that it simplifies design and realization of highly responsive systems that react immediately and intelligently, that is, in a personalized and context-aware way, and optimally to new events as they occur.
 This immediately suggests that predictive analytics and models to generate predictive insights have an important role to play.
 Predictive analytic insights are effectively probabilistic statements about which future events are likely to occur and what are the likely properties of those events.
-These probabilistic statements are typicaly generated by using models created by data scientists or using AI or ML.
+These probabilistic statements are typically generated by using models created by data scientists or using AI or ML.
 Correlating or joining independently gathered sources of information can also generate important predictive insights or be input to predictive analytic models.

 Business owners and stakeholders in the event storming workshop can offer good intuitions in several areas: